isaacmarchand/Heterogeneity/README.md

 It also contains a quick example of how the function SIP2Pop_CV() can be used to compute the SIP for different level of wealth heterogeneity through benefit ratio 'y'.

 ## SIP_risky.R
+Contains a function to estimate the SIP using simulations (CV estimate doesn't allow for risky investment for now).
+It works for Homogeneous pools and Heterogeneous pool with 2 groups.
+It only works for a SIP with no upper bound on stability $\epsilon_2 = \infty$.

+The first section 'Create functions' contains all the function used to estimate the SIP, with SIP2Pop_risky() being the function used the estimate the SIP for a given pool and risky asset characteristics.
+You can give to SIP2Pop_risky()
+-   (mandatory) The number of member from group 1 and 2 (nb1 and nb2)
+-   (mandatory) The age of the members from group 1 and 2 (age1 and age2)
+-   (mandatory) The initial benefit of the members from group 1 and 2 (benefit1 and benefit2)
+-   (optional) The lower stability bound $\epsilon_1$ (epsilon)
+-   (optional) The stability confidence $\beta$ (beta)
+-   (optional) The number of simulations used to estimate the SIP (nbSimul)
+-   (optional) The characteristic of the balanced protfolio, always (50 risky/50 riskfree), average return and volatility of risky asset and return of risk-free asset (avgRisky, volRisky, and rfrate)
+-   (optional) The Gompertz law modal and dispersion parameters for group 1 and 2 (m1, b1, m2, b2)

+It also contains a quick example of how the function SIP2Pop_CV() can be used to compute the SIP for different level of wealth heterogeneity through benefit ratio 'y'.

 ## approxSIP.R